mubaraqwahab/learn-compilers/exercises/3_9_7/README.md

 - **" double quotes:** switch to the string state.
 - **- minus:** switch to the number start state.
 - **digit:** reconsume the current character in the number state.
-- **lowercase character:** set the buffer to an empty string.
-Append the current character to the buffer.
+- **lowercase character:** set the buffer to the current character.
 Switch to the literal name state.
 - **whitespace character:** ignore.
 - **eof:** emit an eof token.
 - **anything else:** emit an error token.